wazwki/HTTPServerWithKafka/README.md

-# How to config Apache Kafka in golang HTTP-server
+# **How to Set Up Apache Kafka in a Golang HTTP Server**

-### Detailed Overview of the Sarama Library for Apache Kafka in Go
+# 1. Overview of the Sarama Library for Apache Kafka in Go

 `Sarama` is a popular Go library for working with Apache Kafka.
-It provides a full suite of functionalities for interacting with Kafka, including creating producers, consumers, consumer groups, and tools for managing the Kafka cluster.
-In this overview, we will dive deep into the main features and components of `Sarama` and demonstrate how to use them.
+It provides a full set of features for interacting with Kafka, including creating producers, consumers, consumer groups, and managing a Kafka cluster.
+In this overview, we will go over Sarama's main features and components and show how to use them.

-### Installing Sarama
+## 1. Installing Sarama

-To get started, install the library with the following command:
+First, install the library:

 ```bash
 go get github.com/IBM/sarama
 ```

 ```go
 import (
     "github.com/IBM/sarama"
 )
 ```

-### Logging
+## 2. Logging

 `Sarama` supports built-in logging, which can be configured as follows: